NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Adds top margin and centers content within the inline-block container.

 ## 13. **Inline-Block Card Styling**
 Now we will style the inline block cards for our project.

+- [ ]  Add the CSS code shown below to apply the various styles and display properties.

 ```css
 .inline-block-card {